 Normal Condition of a Car Blowing White Smoke from Exhaust

-Have you ever noticed white smoke coming from your car exhaust pipe?
+If you ever noticed white smoke coming from your car exhaust pipe?
 Well before you panic, you may not have to worry because it could just be the accumulation of condensation causing that to happen.
 In these situations, you will typically see this white smoke come out on cooler days.
 The smoke should only be coming out in small amounts after you start your engine.
 Then after about 30 seconds to a minute, the white smoke should clear up.
 If this is the case then you have nothing to worry about.